openigtlink/ROS-IGTL-Bridge/README.md

     $ catkin_make
     $ source devel/setup.bash

+The ROS-IGTL-Bridge require VTK.
+You may install it using apt-get:

+    $ sudo apt-get install libvtk6-dev

 Then download the ros_igtl_bridge package from GitHub:

+    $ cd ~/catkin_ws/src
     $ git clone https://github.com/openigtlink/ROS-IGTL-Bridge

 and execute catkin_make in your workspace directory: